 - Team approach.
 Mayo Clinic doctors work together to evaluate and treat people who have lymphedema.

 - Individualized treatment.
 Mayo Clinic doctors and therapists work with you to reduce the swelling in your limbs, develop your individualized lymphedema treatment program and arrange for your follow-up care.

 - Diagnostic tests.
 Mayo Clinic doctors use many tests to determine the cause of your swelling and evaluate your condition.
-Tests may include lymphoscintigraphy, magnetic resonance imaging, computerized tomography and others.
+Tests may include lymphoscintigraphy, MRI scan, CT scan and others.